-The Board of Directors met six times during the last fiscal year.
-Each incumbent director attended 100% of the aggregate number of meetings of the Board and of the committees on which he or she served, that were held during the portion of the last fiscal year for which he or she was a director or committee member.
-Ms. Zoth and Mr. Edick were elected to the Compensation Committee and the Nominating and Corporate Governance Committee on January 4, 2013 and February 22, 2013, respectively, and have attended all meetings of the Board and of the committees on which they served since that date.
+The Board of Directors met seven times during the last fiscal year.
+Each incumbent director attended 100% of the aggregate number of meetings of the Board and of the committees on which he or she served, that were held during the portion of the last fiscal year for which he or she was a director or committee member, with the exception that Mr. Talarico was absent from the compensation committee meeting that took place on March 6, 2014.